Justice Party (United States): Economic justice

 The Justice Party supports fundamental campaign finance reform.
 The Justice Party supports a constitutional amendment to abolish corporate personhood through Move to Amend.
-The party is in favor of a progressive tax structure and wants to end tax cuts for the wealthy.
+The party favored a progressive tax structure and wants to end tax cuts for the wealthy.
 The party supports green jobs and infrastructure programs.
 The Justice Party wants to provide tax relief for working people and to bolster Social Security, by reducing the percentage of compensation taxed for Social Security and Medicare, but eliminating the cap on payroll taxes.
-The party is pro-immigration reform, pro-breaking up too-large-to-fail banks, pro-reinstating Glass–Steagall, pro-government funded higher education and against subsidies to oil and gas companies.
+The party was pro-immigration reform, pro-breaking up too-large-to-fail banks, pro-reinstating Glass–Steagall, pro-government funded higher education and against subsidies to oil and gas companies.
 The party also supports a pay-as-you-go, balanced budget approach.

 Environmental justice

-The Justice Party is for aggressive climate protection.
-It is against the Keystone Pipeline and advocates transition from fossil fuels to renewable energy.
+The Justice Party was for aggressive climate protection, opposed the Keystone Pipeline, and advocated for a transition from fossil fuels to renewable energy.
 The Justice Party supports a ban on mountaintop removal mining and wants to strengthen the Environmental Protection Agency.

 Social justice

-The Justice Party supports a universal single payer health insurance system, an Equal Rights Amendment, marriage equality, ending wars of aggression, closing many military bases, reducing the budget, immigration reform, repealing the Patriot Act, protecting and rewarding whistleblowers and ending the War on Drugs.
+The Justice Party supports a universal single payer health insurance system, an Equal Rights Amendment, marriage equality, ending wars of aggression, closing many military bases, reducing the budget, immigration reform, repealing the Patriot Act, protecting and rewarding whistleblowers and ending the war on drugs.
 The party also advocated the prosecution of individuals whose illegal conduct led to the 2008 financial crisis.

+Election results

+Presidential elections

+In 2016, the Justice Party endorsed Bernie Sanders.